remeda/remeda/docs/src/content/mapping/lodash/reverse.md

 remeda: reverse
 ---

-Lodash mutate's the input but in Remeda a new array is returned instead.
+Lodash mutates the input but in Remeda a new array is returned instead.

 ```ts
 // Lodash